Photo by Yana Climb

 • Financial and operational transparency

 Strong applications include a detailed, well-reasoned budget and timeline.
-Proposals should also demonstrate how grant funds will be used effectively and ethically to achieve the stated goals.

 • Alignment with GCI values